-The award from the Global Research Academy for Clinical Toxicology will cover the institutional fees for a diploma or MSc or PhD and some associated research cost1 relevant for the studies.
+The award from the Global Research Academy for Clinical Toxicology will cover the institutional fees for a masters (MSc).

-Funding for the Global Research Academy comes from the NIHR RIGHT4 call which has a focus on capacity building in resource-poor settings.
-Eligibility is for candidates who are nationals from Lowand Middle-Income Countries (LMIC)2, see attached list at the end.
+Funding for the Global Research Academy comes from the NIHR RIGHT4 which has a focus on capacity building in resource-poor settings.
+Eligibility is for candidates who are nationals from Low- and Middle-Income Countries (LMIC), see list at the end.
 The candidate will either:

-- Be nominated by their institution - Be already accepted by an academic institution in a LMIC to pursue a diploma, MSc or PhD in an area related to acute poisoning, or - Be self-nominated with an interest in research on acute poisoning
+- Be a national and live in a LMIC - Work at an institution in a LMIC in an area related to acute poisoning - Be self-nominated with an interest in research on acute poisoning